luke3359767/luke3359767.github.io/index.md

 # About Me

 Luke Liu, born in 2004.
-Now live in Canada.
+Now live in London, Canada.
 I am a Grade 11 student who wants to get in University of Waterloo.

+Current school: Oakridge Secondery School

+Skills: Proficient in Python, Familiar with C++, Learning Java

 ## Here's some of my works
 Finished: